TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

-This shows the "negative" words in green, i.e. inverts the classes.
+This shows the “negative” words in green, i.e. inverts the classes.

 What happens if we pass both ``counterfactual`` and ``relu``?